danielgcyber/Kite-Productivity-App/README.md

 Clone or download, then run sudo python3 kite.py

     💡 No installation needed!
-Just run the script—everything is self-contained.
+Just run the script—everything is self-contained by running sudo python3 kite.py

 🧠 How It Works